Family Assistance Program

 Most volunteers join the program due to a loved one with ALS.
 Some volunteers even used the program themselves and, knowing how helpful it was, want to help another family.
 We do have an 18-month waiting period for those who've experienced a close loss (spouse/partner, immediate family member, best friend, etc.) to allow people the time to process their own grief journeys.
-Family members of those currently being served by the Chapter are also not eligible for Family Assistance volunteer opportunities (though they are welcome to participate in events or administrative roles at any time).
+Family members of those currently being served by The ALS Association are also not eligible for Family Assistance volunteer opportunities (though they are welcome to participate in events or administrative roles at any time).

 There is a small group of volunteers without a connection to ALS.
 Regardless of what brought the volunteer to the program, everyone who volunteers is interested in making a direct difference in people’s lives.

 The screening process includes an application, an interview, reference checks, and a background check.
 Before being connected with a family, volunteers go through a thorough training about ALS, The ALS Association, and the Family Assistance Program.
 Volunteers receive an initial check-in two weeks after being connected with a family and on a monthly basis thereafter.

 If you would like to volunteer, please fill out the volunteer interest form.